Mini factsheet: Cancer and diet

 Bad fats

-Red meat, chicken and dairy products (hard cheeses, cream and butter) are high in saturated fat, which are linked to an increased risk of breast, prostate and bowel cancer.
+Red meat, chicken and high-fat dairy products (hard cheeses, cream and butter) are high in saturated fat, which are linked to an increased risk of breast, prostate and bowel cancer.

 Soya protects